LatAmStartups/LatAmStartups.github.io/_posts/2018-08-11-brazilian-edtech-startup-launches-in-toronto.md

 <!--more-->
 <p>
-Cerbo is passionate about online learning, and connecting learners and instructors from around the world.
+<a href="http://www.cerbo.me/">Cerbo</a> is passionate about online learning, and connecting learners and instructors from around the world.
 </p>

 <p>